-As a digital advertising company, we focus as much on increasing conversions for our clients as driving traffic to their website.
-User experience and conversion optimization takes the traffic we initially send to the site, and helps make your visitors turn into your paying customers.
+We run digital ad campaigns.
+But not only do we run ads for our clients, we focus just as much on increasing conversions as driving traffic to websites.
+The most effective ad campaign in the world doesn't matter, after all, if the user has a terrible first impression and experience on your site.
+Optimizing your conversion optimization takes the traffic we initially send to the site, and makes your visitors turn into your paying customers.

-We've often been asked to set up extensive landing page strategies: clients have asked for dozens and sometimes hundreds of keyword-specific landing page structures.
-While some services exist to auto-generate hundreds of pages based upon keyword lists, we like to emphasize the importance of high quality, carefully researched website content that improves a user's experience, rather than take away from it.
+We've been asked to create landing page solutions for clients.
+Sometimes, since services exist to autogenerate hundreds of pages based upon keyword lists, clients have an expectation that more is better.
+Although the answer is different for every situation, our experience has shown that quality is much better than quantity.
+That's why we like to emphasize the importance of high quality, carefully researched website content that improves a user's experience, rather than take away from it.

-A well-designed landing page can boost your Google AdWords "quality score", which in turn lowers your cost per click and increases your ad campaign's return on investment.
+Why do we care about landing pages so much?
+Not only do they increase user experience, but a well-designed landing page can boost your Google AdWords quality score, which in turn lowers your cost per click and increases your ad campaign's return on investment.

 A landing page, at it's simplest, is a page that a user lands upon after searching for a particular keyword.
 Landing pages, described abstractly about their most original form, were just detailed pages containing the most pertinent information about a specific product or service.
 With the advent of inbound marketing and services like HubSpot or InstaPages or Unbounce, however, landing pages began to be commoditized into auto-generated, keyword-stuffed funnel elements.

 It's so easy to create a landing page, but it's so hard to create a good one.
 Why are landing pages necessary?
 Why did marketers start to abuse them?
 There are a few reasons why they can be valuable if used appropriately.